gleber/ledger-parsita/memory-bank/progress.md

     - Added `_process_short_closure_capital_gains` method to `BalanceSheet`.
     - Refactored `BalanceSheet.apply_transaction` to correctly identify buy-to-cover scenarios (OPEN_LONG effect with existing short lots) and route to `_process_short_closure_capital_gains`.
     - Added initial tests for opening and closing short positions in `tests/test_balance_short_positions.py` which are passing.
+- **Transaction to Flows Implementation (`src/transaction_flows.py`)**:
+    - Successfully created `transaction_to_flows` function, adapting the provided logic.
+    - Implemented `Flow`, `AdaptedPrice`, and `PostingStatus` helper dataclasses.
+    - Logic handles priced sales (explicit/implicit P&L), priced purchases, and simple unpriced postings.
+    - Function returns `Result[List[Flow], UnhandledRemainderError]`.
+    - `UnhandledRemainderError` and `UnhandledPostingDetail` provide details on unconsumed posting quantities.
+- **Tests for Transaction Flows (`tests/test_transaction_flows.py`)**:
+    - Created test suite by converting examples from the original script.
+    - All tests are passing, verifying the adapted logic for various transaction types.

 ## What's Left to Build

+- **Refactor `BalanceSheet.apply_transaction` for Flow-Based Updates**:
+    - Modify `BalanceSheet.apply_transaction` to use `transaction_to_flows`.
+    - Implement parsing of `Flow.label` to extract `Amount`.
+    - Update account balances based on parsed flows.
+    - Re-evaluate and integrate `Lot` creation and `CapitalGainResult` calculation with the flow-based system.
+- Update `BalanceSheet` tests to reflect the new flow-based mechanism.
 - Check existing test files for adherence to the 500-line limit and split if necessary.
 - Implement generation of capital gains journal entries.
 - Implement safe in-place journal file update mechanism.